truejimfrank/TrendTagsGraph/README.md

 <b>GOALS:  </b>
 1. Extracting and manipulating the tags data with effective string processing
-2. Find within the tags data specific groupings of tags that relate to a particular topic
+2. Find specific groupings within the tags data that relate to a particular topic
 3. Comparing video metadata across selected subsets of the dataset

 <b>WHY THIS SET OF GOALS?:  </b>